open-stage/blender-dmx-web/content/docs/Rendering.md

 In Cycles, beam is rendered as starting from the beam lens, with the width of the lens diameter.
 This can make gobo projection slightly blurry.
 See [details here](../setup/#beam-lens-diameter-in-cycles).

 ![image](../media/beams.png)

+### Lasers

+Implementation of lasers in BlenderDMX does not use Blender lights for the laser rays but rather emitter material on a long, thin cylinder, projected from the laser's geometry onto objects which are in a `Laser collision collection` that must be created and then selected by the user.
+See [Laser article](../laser) for more details.